mariobox/Hugo-Source/content/post/100office.md

 I also wanted to give the space some character, so I selected twelve pictures I had taken on my [trips](../photos/) and ordered 8x10 prints (I got them for less than $20 in Snapfish).
 I also got some cheap but stylish frames from Walmart ($11 for a set of six, so $22 total).

-Finally, I added a lamp that I recycled from somewhere else for free.
+Finally, I added a recycled lamp I got for free.

 Last weekend I installed everything and this is how it now looks: